Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/05loops.md

 Looping in programming languages is a feature which facilitates the execution of a set of instructions/functions repeatedly while some condition evaluates to true

+Loops are structures that cause a block of code to repeat.

+Programmers use the mnemonic DRY, which stands for Don't Repeat Yourself.

 ## While loop

 * Allows code to be executed repeatedly based on a given Boolean condition.
 * Entry Control loop
 * The while loop can be thought of as a repeating if statement.
+* Loop continues running while the specified condition remains true
+* Condition is tester before entering the loop
 * Flow
   * While loop starts with the checking of condition.
   * If it evaluated to true, then the loop body statements are executed otherwise first statement following the loop is executed.